eltrino/diamantedesk-documentation/user-guide/tickets.md

 Each of the tickets can be assigned to a specific user to make sure that a given issue is solved quickly and efficiently.
 But in order to have more control over certain high priority issues, a new **Watchers** feature has been added.

-A **Watcher** is a person who gets an email notification every time a status, priority or other valuable ticket information changes.
+A **Watcher** is a person who gets an email notification every time a status, priority or other ticket information changes.
 When the ticket is created, a **Reporter** (the person who created a ticket) and an **Assignee** (a person to whom the ticket is assigned) automatically become **Watchers**.
 If the ticket is created by the admin user, he automatically becomes a ticket watcher as well.

 ###Adding Watchers to the Ticket

 Watchers can be added to the ticket in one of the following ways:

-* **By the Customer via Email**
+* **By Customers via Email**

-In case the ticket is created from the email through [email processing](email-processing.html), the email sender and all the users from CC (if any) become watchers and receive email notifications each time the ticket content, status or priority changes.
+In case the ticket is created from the email through [email processing](email-processing.html), the email sender and all the users from CC (if any) become watchers and receive email notifications each time the ticket content, status or priority is changed.

-* **By the Customer via the Portal**
+* **By Customers via Portal**

 To add watchers to the ticket via the portal, complete the following steps: